-Of course, even experienced agents are having a hard time choosing which marketing materials to spend their hard-earned time and money on.
-That’s why we worked with our friends at SERHANT. to put together this definitive guide to the seven real estate marketing materials every agent needs to build a better personal brand in 2022.
+Of course, even experienced agents have a hard time choosing which marketing materials to spend their hard-earned time and money on.
+That’s why we used our expertise to put together this definitive guide to the eight real estate marketing materials every agent needs to build a better personal brand in 2023 and beyond.
 Whether you need Instagram Reels templates or business card advice, we have you covered.

 1. Professional Pictures: One Headshot, One Lifestyle

-One of the most important lessons that Ryan Serhant teaches in his Sell It Like Serhant: How to Build a Personal Brand course is that your personal brand needs to be curated and authentic.
-After all, people should want to work with YOU, not just “a real estate agent.”
-There are millions of real estate agents, but only one you.
+One of the most important lessons that Ryan Serhant teaches in his course, Sell It Like Serhant: How to Build a Personal Brand, is that your personal brand needs to be curated and authentic.
+After all, people should want to work with you, not just “a real estate agent.”
+There are millions of agents, but only one you.
 This is why headshots are by far your most important marketing material.

-Your headshots literally put a face to your personal brand and are the only a that cannot be copied by other agents.
+Your headshots literally put a face to your personal brand and are the only marketing piece that can’t be copied by other agents.
 So take the time to make sure your headshots are both curated and authentic.
-Ryan recommends creating two headshots to use in your real estate marketing materials: one professional headshot and one lifestyle shot.
+Ryan recommends creating two headshots for your real estate marketing materials: one professional headshot and one lifestyle shot.

-2. Professional Social Media Templates (Including Stories & Reels Templates)
+2. Professional Social Media Templates (Including Stories, Reels & TikTok Templates)

 When it comes to social media marketing materials, many agents make the mistake of assuming that bringing their authentic selves to social media means they need to create everything from scratch.
 Nothing could be further from the truth.
-Sure, that behind-the-scenes Reel you shot at your open house doesn’t have to look like a Hollywood movie, but it does need to look polished and professional.
+Those behind-the-scenes Reels and TikToks you shot at your open house don’t have to look like a Hollywood movie, but it might help if they look more polished.

 This is where professionally designed social media templates come in.
-Instead of trying to reinvent the wheel every time you post on Instagram or Facebook, you can use templates designed for real estate agents by professional graphic designers.
+Instead of trying to reinvent the wheel every time you post on Instagram, Facebook, or TikTok, you can use templates designed for real estate agents by graphic designers.
 The difference between professional social media templates and generic templates from Canva is night and day.

 3. A Website That Shows Off Your Personal Brand

-After your headshots and social media templates, your website is your next most important marketing material.
-It’s also one of the only brand assets you will truly own.
-After all, no matter how hard you work on them, you don’t really own any of your social media profiles, or even the shiny new website your brokerage provides for you.
+After headshots and social media templates, your website is the next most important piece of your marketing materials.
+It’s also one of the only brand assets you truly own.
+After all, no matter how hard you work on them, you don’t really own any of your social media profiles or even the shiny website your brokerage provided for you.

-While you might be tempted to add bells and whistles to your website, like IDX listings, lead capture, landing pages, and a customer relationship manager (CRM), make sure it reflects your personal brand first.
+While you might be tempted to add bells and whistles—like IDX listings, lead capture, landing pages, and a customer relationship manager (CRM)—to your website, make sure they reflect your personal brand first.
 For a good example of an agent website centered on personal branding, check out Carlin Wright.
 Notice how her lifestyle image is front and center?
-This was no accident.
+That’s no accident.
 Her website is about her, not real estate.

-In Hawaii, the warm weather and outdoor lifestyle are what Kinga Mills is selling, so while much of her website is focused on her personal brand, videos of surfers, lush mountains, palm trees, and the turquoise ocean figure prominently—capitalizing on the very well-established Hawaii brand.
+In Hawaii, the warm weather and outdoor lifestyle are what Kinga Mills is selling.
+So much of her website is focused on her personal brand—videos of surfers, lush mountains, palm trees, and the turquoise ocean feature prominently—capitalizing on the very well-established Hawaii brand.

 “Luxury Presence support staff, the website’s setup, and ease of use have exceeded my expectations.
 My goal was to showcase my experience, personality, and accomplishments in a beautiful eye-catching design, and I believe that I have achieved that with my website.
 Luxury Presence is definitely helping me stand out in a competitive agent space.”